 “Parents are usually a little skittish about doing this at first, but they typically become more comfortable after a few tries,” said Dr. Garland.
 “Ultimately, many find it helpful knowing they are doing something tangible to help their child.”

 Dr. Garland also makes it a point to acknowledge the fear every parent has when surgery is looming for their child.

-“I don’t believe there is such a thing as ‘minor’ surgery,” she says.
-“While we bring extensive training and experience to each procedure, we know that any parent is going to be anxious and it’s important to meet them where they are to build their trust.”
+“I don’t believe there is such a thing as minor surgery,” she said.
+“While we bring extensive training and experience to each procedure, we know that any parent is going to be anxious, and it’s important to meet them where they are to build their trust.”

-Emilio’s mother, Braeven, was very confident once she checked out the two surgeons’ credentials.
+Emilio’s mother, Braeven, was very confident once she checked out the surgeons’ credentials.

-“I watched their videos and saw where they studied,” she says.
+“I watched their videos and saw where they studied,” she said.
 “I was also very impressed by the nurses and nurse assistants who took such wonderful care of my baby.”

 Five months after Emilio’s first surgery, Dr. Stadler and Dr. Garland removed the distractors.
 His head has assumed a more normal shape, and he is expected to grow normally.

-“I couldn’t imagine having taken Emilio anywhere else,” says Braeven about American Family Children’s Hospital.
+“I couldn’t imagine having taken Emilio anywhere else,” Braeven said about American Family Children’s Hospital.
 “They were just so amazing.”